farcaster-project/farcaster-node/README.md

     --offer {offer}
 ```

-The cli will ask you to validate the offer informations (amounts, assets, etc.), you can use the flag of interest `--without-validation` or `-w` for externally validated automated setups.
+The cli will ask you to validate the offer's specifics (amounts, assets, etc.).
+You can use the flag of interest `--without-validation` or `-w` for externally validated automated setups.

-Then follow your `farcasterd` log (**with a log level set at `-vv`**) and fund the swap with the bitcoins or moneros when it asks so, at the end you should receive the counterparty assets.
+Then follow your `farcasterd` log (**with a log level set at `-vv`**) and fund the swap with the bitcoins or moneroj when it asks so.
+At the end of the swap, you should receive the counterparty's assets.

 ### Run a swap locally

-If you want to test a swap with yourself locally you can follow the instructions [here](./doc/local-swap.md).
+If you want to test a swap with yourself locally, you can follow the instructions [here](./doc/local-swap.md).

 ## Releases and Changelog